---

 Internet, ICT, Broadband and Consumer E-Commerce in Senegal

-In less than two years, the bandwidth of traffic on Internet services provided by Senegal's telecom Sonatel has doubled.
+In few years, the bandwidth of traffic on Internet services provided by Senegal's telecom Sonatel has doubled.
 By today, Internet services provided by Sonatel are the most extensive in sub-Saharan Africa, second only to those in South Africa, a country of much bigger resources.

 This is reported in a press release by the Senegalese telecom company, which explains that "bandwidth of traffic on the submarine cables of Sonatel by 7 September 2006 has passed the mark of 1.24 gigabyte a second."